Boarding School Visits 101

 Do they have the specific athletic programs you want?

 Most boarding schools have their sports very well-organized.
 Moreover, sports are an integral part of the program, meaning that everybody engages in an athletic activity at the same time.
 Usually, that's Wednesday and Saturday afternoons.
-But some schools offer more variety and multiple skill levels.
+However, some schools offer more variety and multiple skill levels.
 Make sure the programs fit with your objectives and plan.

 Do they have the specific extracurricular activities you want?

-The following brief video shows the Marching Band of Jesuit High, New Orleans performing at Disney World.
+The following brief video shows the Marching Band of Jesuit High, New Orleans, performing at Disney World.

 What about religious observances?